elstan-tmk/ML_Group_Project/README.md

 # Machine Learning Group_Project

-(Show homepage Github icon) Team Members include Fernando, Elstan and Lousin
+Team Members include Fernando, Elstan and Lousin

 Here is our presentation: